commerce-docs/devdocs-for-tests/contributor-guide/backward-compatible-development/index.md

 ### Translatable phrases

-Do not modify or add any translatable phrase.
+Do not modify any translatable phrase.

 ### Magento functional and integration tests